scala/docs.scala-lang/_sips/minutes/2018-08-30-sip-minutes.md

 **Josh** points out that current developers would need to change their habits but motivation lies in introducing new developers to Scala and having this consistency to help them stay, given that as it is now it takes longer to learn and making mistakes here is bad.

-**Jorge** Intellij already warns developer whenever they use procedure syntax, and suggests them to rewrite it with an automatic rewrite.
+**Jorge** IntelliJ already warns developer whenever they use procedure syntax, and suggests them to rewrite it with an automatic rewrite.
 It’s true that not all Scala developers use IntelliJ, but a big part of do, and thanks to IntelliJ they are strictly discouraged to use procedure syntax.

 **Eugene** [YouTube time: 50’49’’](https://youtu.be/gnlL4PlstFY?t=3049) asks what is the migration strategy; is it possible to do a batch migration for the big code base or would it be necessary to go through your code in IntelliJ?
-More? https://youtu.be/gnlL4PlstFY?t=3049

-**Seth** reminds the viewers/Committee that it was deprecated only in 2.13 OM4 , which is probably why this proposal got so many responses.
+**Seth** reminds the viewers/Committee that it was deprecated only in 2.13 OM4, which is probably why this proposal got so many responses.

 **Conclusion** Before making a final decision, the proposal needs a better motivation 1.
 Why it is safer 2.
 Refactoring tools / parsing 3.
 IntelliJ tool explained?
-Great summary by Josh form September meeting

-Adriaan [YouTube time: 54’ - 1h04’](https://youtu.be/gnlL4PlstFY?t=3241) summarised 2 discussions on Contributors thread
+**Adriaan** [YouTube time: 54’ - 1h04’](https://youtu.be/gnlL4PlstFY?t=3241) summarised 2 discussions on Contributors thread

 [“Proposal to remove early initializers from the language”](https://contributors.scala-lang.org/t/proposal-to-remove-early-initializers-from-the-language/2144);
 [“DelayedInit or OnCreate, any solution?”](https://contributors.scala-lang.org/t/delayedinit-or-oncreate-any-solution/1748)